Skip to content

 html

-<sprite texture="@/assets/myTexture.png" />
+<sprite texture="/assets/myTexture.png" />

-Creating an pixi application manually
+Creating a PixiJS application manually

-Using the custom renderer inside vue3-pixi
+Using the custom renderer inside vue3-pixi:

 ts